JennySnyk/snyk-platform-workshop/README.md

 Snyk (pronounced sneak) is a developer security platform for securing code, dependencies, containers, and infrastructure as code.
 Snyk tests for vulnerabilities in your own code, open source dependencies, container images and infrastructure as code configurations, and offers context, prioritization, and remediation.

 ## What languages does Snyk support?
 At the time of this workshop Snyk supports: JavaScript, Java (Gradle, Maven), .NET, Python, Golang, Swift, Objective-C (CocoaPods), Scala, Ruby, PHP, and Bazel.
-Learn about Snyk’s language coverage in our support documentation.
+Learn about Snyk’s language coverage in our support documentation ([Snyk Open Source](https://docs.snyk.io/products/snyk-open-source/language-and-package-manager-support), [Snyk Code](https://docs.snyk.io/products/snyk-code/snyk-code-language-and-framework-support)).

 ## What products and platforms does Snyk offer?
 Snyk’s developer security platform integrates four key products: Snyk Open Source, Snyk Code, Snyk Container, and Snyk Infrastructure as Code (Kubernetes, Terraform, etc.).